WaterFutures/WaterBenchmarkHub/docs/how_to_contribute.rst

 - :code:`year` Year in which the benchmark (resource) was published.
 - :code:`doi` The doi of the benchmark (resource) or the corresponding publication.
 - :code:`license` The license of the benchmark (resource).
-- :code:`tasks` List of tasks in which the benchmark (resource) can be utilized.
 - :code:`tags` List of (existing) tags associated with the benchmark (resource) -- avoid inventing new tags and use existing tags!
 - :code:`keywords` Additional keywords associated with the benchmark (resource) --